 Unlike RAM's real-time operation, to update flash data often takes long time.
 Furthermore, it is a quite complex timing procedure to erase, program, or read flash data.
-Fortunately, the N79E715 carried out the flash operation with convenient mechanism to help the user update the flash content.
+Fortunately, the N79E845/844/8432 carried out the flash operation with convenient mechanism to help the user update the flash content.
 After ISP enabled by setting ISPEN (CHPCON.0 with TA protected), the user can easily fill the 16-bit target address in ISPAH and ISPAL, data in ISPFD and command in ISPCN.
 Then the ISP is ready to begin by setting a triggering bit ISPGO (ISPTRG.0).
 Note that ISPTRG is also TA protected.
 At this moment, the CPU holds the Program Counter and the built-in ISP automation takes over to control the internal charge-pump for high voltage and the detail signal timing.
 After ISP action completed, the Program Counter continues to run the following instructions.
-The ISPGO bit will be automatic cleared by hardware.
+The ISPGO bit will be automatically cleared.
 The user may repeat steps above for next ISP action if necessary.
 Through this progress, the user can easily erase, program, and verify the embedded flash by just watching out for the pure software.

-Nominally, a page-erase time is 20 ms and a byte-program time is 40 μ s.
+rs are 1.
 The following registers are related to ISP processing.